By Terry Trucco

 The vibe is more homey than grand (or hip).
 You see guests in sweatshirts and baseball caps sprawled in the club chairs after a day on the town or poring over guidebooks and maps.
 The effect, like the hotel’s West Side surroundings, is pleasingly unpretentious.

-The room I saw was spotless, and white sheers pulled back to reveal a lovely view of the Natural History Museum and Planetarium.
+Rooms: The room I saw was spotless, and white sheers pulled back to reveal a lovely view of the Natural History Museum and Planetarium.
 (Plum rooms overlook the museum and the surrounding park or the back garden, but beware of anything facing the extremely dark air shaft.)
+Alas, it was very brown, a color that has fallen out of style since the hotel was last done over in 2010.
+Beds backed by tall headboards and flirtatious skirted side chairs that swivel are standard issue in all the rooms, even the smallest.

 Room layout hasn’t changed much over the years, and the Excelsior has good 1920s bones.
 The smallest rooms lack entryways but are just about big enough for two people and come with twin beds or a queen.
 In the more spacious suites, French doors separate the sleeping area from the sitting room.